Hilscher/node-red-contrib-s7comm/README.md

 ## Install
 -----------
+Install the node directly from the management palette of Node-RED.

-Run the following command in your Node-RED user directory (typically `~/.node-red`):
+or run the following command in your Node-RED user directory (typically: *%HOMEPATH%\.nodered* for Windows or  *~/.node-red* for Linux  ):

         npm install node-red-contrib-s7comm